Opioids: Everything You Need to Know

 Tolerance and Withdrawal

-Tolerance and withdrawal with opioids develop very quickly.
+Tolerance and withdrawal from opioid use can develop very quickly.
 Tolerance means that your body has gotten used to the substance, and so over time, it needs more and more to produce the desired effect.
-This occurs because your body starts to slow its natural production of endorphins given the presence of the opioid.
+This occurs because your body starts to slow its natural production of dopamine.

 • Muscle pain